-Join the revolution my friends.
+Join the revolution, my friends.
 Supersonic flights could be enjoyed by over 13 million passengers annually when flights begin in 2025, according to Vik Kachoria, CEO & President of Spike Aerospace.

-But times are changing and Vik Kachoria is insistent in his predictions, saying that “While supersonic aircraft might be ushered in by the wealthy, they will ultimately benefit anyone who wants and needs to get to their destinations faster.
+But times are changing, and Vik Kachoria is insistent in his predictions, saying that “While supersonic aircraft might be ushered in by the wealthy, they will ultimately benefit anyone who wants and needs to get to their destinations faster.
 This is going to make the world smaller and easier to access, so passengers can personally experience and enjoy all the world offers.”

 The analysis revealed that over 650 million passengers flew long-haul, non-stop, international flights between 2,000 and 7,000 miles (3,000 to 13,000 km).
-Premium passengers (business and first class) totalled 72 million or 11.2% of those seats in 2017.
+Premium passengers (business and first-class) totaled 72 million or 11.2% of those seats in 2017.
 This is predicted to grow to more than 128 million by 2025.

 “This aircraft will actually create demand.
 It’s not just going to address existing demand,” said Tom Captain, an aviation-industry veteran who recently joined the Boston-based company as an executive advisor.
 “This story of personal supersonic flight is just another chapter in the whole idea of future mobility.
-I’m excited.” added Captain who recently retired from Deloitte, where he was vice chairman and led the company’s aerospace division.
+I’m excited.” added Captain, who recently retired from Deloitte, where he was vice-chairman and led the company’s aerospace division.

-Over 81% of long-distance flights are across continental areas while just 19% are trans-oceanic (Atlantic or Pacific Oceans).
+Over 81% of long-distance flights are across continental areas, while just 19% are trans-oceanic (Atlantic or Pacific Oceans).
 This requires supersonic flights to be a low-sonic boom in order to fly over populated areas without disturbing people or animals on the ground.
-Readers may recall the loud boom the Concorde created when it flew or the thunder military jets generate during their training runs.
+Readers may recall the loud boom the Concorde created when it flew, or the thunder military jets generate during their training runs.

-The billionaire Virgin Group founder Sir Richard Branson has teamed with Boom to offer ‘affordable’ $5,000 transatlantic supersonic flights between New York and London in 3.5 hours.
+The billionaire Virgin Group founder Sir Richard Branson has teamed with Boom to offer ‘affordable’ $5,000 USD transatlantic supersonic flights between New York and London in 3.5 hours.
 Branson’s Spaceship company is helping Denver-based startup, Boom, build a new generation of supersonic jets and reintroduce transatlantic flight times unseen since Concorde was scrapped.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.